Keto Chocolate-Covered Strawberries: A Guilt-Free Treat for Every Sweet Tooth

 Step 2: Melt the Chocolate

-method: Use a double boiler on the stove for more controlled
+Alternative method: If desired, use a double boiler on the stove for a more central melt.

 Step 3: Dip and Decorate